Capilano Suspension Bridge | An Iconic Vancouver Attraction

 One of Vancouver’s most popular attractions is the Capilano Suspension Bridge.
-Capilano is not for the faint of heart or those who afraid of heights, but if you love a good photo opportunity as well as being in nature, a visit there is a must!
-I have been going to Capilano Suspension Bridge since I was a child usually on field trips with school.
-I hadn’t been since I was a child but over the last few years I’ve gone several times to see new additions to the park.
+Capilano is not for the faint of heart or those who afraid of heights.
+But if you love a good photo opportunity and being in nature, a visit is a must!

-I’m not afraid of heights, just needed to stay steady for photo :)
+Not afraid of heights, just needed to stay steady!

-Treetops Adventures, added in 2004, is seven suspension bridges attached to 200 plus year old Douglas fir trees.
-Here you are taken up 110 from ground to give you a different aspect and view of the park.
+Treetops Adventures, which were added in 2004, is seven suspension bridges attached to 200 plus-year-old Douglas fir trees.
+Here you are taken up 110 from the ground to give you a different aspect and view of the park.
 The platforms are attached in a way that they can adjust with growth and no damage is done to the trees.

-Cliffwalk is the latest addition to the Capilano Suspension Bridge Park, added in 2011.
+Cliffwalk is the latest addition, added in 2011.
 They are walkways that are attached to granite cliffs that give you views of the park that were previously unseen.